aduffy70/Protocols/RAD-seq_protocol.md

 12 ul reaction (once again, prepare mastermix of 130-140% needed volume, the enzymes are viscous and large volume is lost by adhesion to the outside of pipette tips).

+In each reaction:
-9 ul of digested DNA
+  * 9 ul of digested DNA

-1 ul of EcoRI adaptors (contain barcodes, NOT in master mix!)
+  * 1 ul of EcoRI adaptors (contain barcodes, NOT in master mix!)

-Master Mix:
+  * 2uL Master Mix:

-0.2 ul of T4 DNA ligase
+    * 0.2 ul of T4 DNA ligase

-1 ul of MseI adaptor
+    * 1 ul of MseI adaptor

-0.12 ul ligase 10x buffer
+    * 0.12 ul ligase 10x buffer

-0.7 ul dH2O
+    * 0.7 ul dH2O

 Seal the plate, vibrate plate over vortex, centrifuge, and incubate in PCR machine for 1 hrs at 23C.

-# PCR on ligated fragments
+## PCR on ligated fragments

 Prepare ~110 reactions, calculate Master Mix for 2 tubes, run 2 plates (duplicate, not necessary):

+In each reaction:
+  * 2uL ligated DNA
+  * 18uL Master Mix:
-8.07 ul H2O
+    * 8.07 ul H2O

-4 ul 5x buffer
+    * 4 ul 5x buffer

-4 ul dNTPs
+    * 4 ul dNTPs

-0.4 ul MgCl2
+    * 0.4 ul MgCl2

-1.33 ul primer mix (primer1 + primer2)
+    * 1.33 ul primer mix (primer1 + primer2)

-0.2 ul Taq (iProof)
+    * 0.2 ul Taq (iProof)

-0.15 ul DMSO
+    * 0.15 ul DMSO

-Add  2 ul ligated DNA to the master mix

 20 ul reaction, in PCR machine: 98C for 30 sec, 30 cycles of: 98C for 20sec, 60C for 30sec, 72C for 40sec, final extension at 72C for 10 min.

 Pool the PCR product from the 2 plates together, to minimalize stochastic differences in PCR reactions.

-# QBIT and pooling of the libraries
+## QBIT and pooling of the libraries

 Measure the DNA concentration of the PCR product.
 We want 10 ng of DNA per sample.
 Pool volume corresponding to 10 ng from each well (usually 3-7ul).

-# Fragment size selection
+## Fragment size selection

 AMP beads are used to keep fragments of 350 bp long, see the protocol for library prep from Illumina.